Padikkadavan (1985 film): Reception

 Jayamanmadhan (a duo) of Kalki praised Rajinikanth for his fight scenes, Ganesan for controlled acting, Ilaiyaraaja's music as melodious with praise directed towards the song "Oorai Therinjukitten" for its tune, lyrics and picturisation but felt Ambika was there only for glamour.
 The duo concluded the review saying due to the presence of Rajinikanth, the film looks brighter and also added the film which is backed up by great music, strong story will satisfy all audiences and the film will easily succeed.
 Ananda Vikatan wrote that although is a simple masala story, director Rajasekhar should be applauded for giving a quality entertainment film with Ganesan quietly and Rajinikanth aggressively, though the critic felt the final dialogue was artificial.
-The Indian Express praised the film's director Rajasekhar's direction for infusing life and idealism into the film despite being a commercial film while also appreciating the acting of cast, music and production values but found fights to be the only drawback.
+NKS of The Indian Express praised Rajasekhar's direction for infusing life and idealism into the film despite being a commercial film while also appreciating the acting of cast, music and production values but found fights to be the only drawback.